aistats/aistats2025/ac_guidelines.md

 Below is a list of tasks (and the detailed explanations) that an AC is expected to conduct.

-1. Registrations on CMT
+1. Registrations on OpenReview

-   -  Make sure your profile on CMT is up-to-date.
+   -  Make sure your profile on OpenReview is up-to-date.
 Adding your conflict of interests as well as selecting your expertise topics.
-Import papers to your CMT account.
+Import papers to your OpenReview profile.
    - Read and agree to abide by the [AISTATS code of conduct](http://aistats.org/aistats2025/code-of-conduct.html).

 2. Paper bidding